zperk13/toolbox/README.md

 	- Dunst notification history
 - package_count
 	- Count how many packages you have from different package managers
+- resend_notification
+	- Resend the last n notifications from dunst, with each waiting to make sure you see them
 - resolution
 	- Get the resolution of a video
 - sa